Disease Guide ·Kidney Stones ·2026

 Chronic Condition Limits

-Kidney stones tend to recur — some policies limit coverage for chronic or recurring conditions after the first episode.
-Check whether your policy covers repeated stone episodes or whether they're treated as related to the initial diagnosis.
+Kidney stones often recur - some policies limit coverage for chronic or recurring conditions after the first episode.
+Check if your policy covers repeated stone episodes or treats them as related to the initial diagnosis.

 🇺🇸 US Pet Insurance Guide